List of The Stand characters: Frances "Frannie" Goldsmith

-Goldsmith serves on the original Free Zone Committee and acts as its moral compass.
-Although Lauder claims to have dealt with his jealousy toward Redman, Goldsmith remains suspicious, which is later justified when she finds details of a plot to kill Redman in Lauder's diary.
-Goldsmith saves the majority of the Committee when she intuitively senses the presence of a bomb Lauder has planted but is unable to prevent its detonation.
-Goldsmith is moderately injured in the blast, but her unborn child remains safe.
-Goldsmith is opposed to Redman traveling to Las Vegas, but comes to terms with the journey when she realizes Redman cannot be swayed.
+Frances serves on the original Free Zone Committee and acts as its moral compass.
+Although Lauder claims to have dealt with his jealousy toward Redman, Frances remains suspicious, which is later justified when she finds details of a plot to kill Redman in Lauder's diary.
+Frances saves the majority of the Committee when she intuitively senses the presence of a bomb Lauder has planted but is unable to prevent its detonation.
+Frances is moderately injured in the blast, but her unborn child remains safe.
+Frances is opposed to Redman traveling to Las Vegas, but comes to terms with the journey when she realizes Redman cannot be swayed.

-Goldsmith later takes up residence with Lucy Swann and delivers a baby boy.
-After the initial joy wears off, Goldsmith's child falls ill with the superflu and she is devastated.
-However, she is rewarded by news of both Redman's return to the Free Zone and her baby's recovery, proving it possesses some immunity to the virus.
-Throughout the novel, Goldsmith becomes more and more homesick for her native Maine, and at the end she, Redman, and the baby return to Ogunquit; the last chapter also confirms that Goldsmith has become pregnant with her second child, with Redman as the father.
-Redman asks her if people "ever learn anything", to which she reluctantly replies "I don't know".
+Frances later takes up residence with Lucy Swann and delivers a baby boy, named Peter after her father.
+After the initial joy wears off, he falls ill with the superflu and she is devastated.
+However, she is rewarded by news of both Redman's return to the Free Zone and Peter's recovery, proving that babies born to immune parents can develop resistance to the virus.
+Throughout the novel, Frances becomes more and more homesick for her native Maine, and she and Redman – now expecting a child together – eventually decide to take Peter and depart for Ogunquit.
+When Redman asks Frances, "Do you think people ever learn anything?", she reluctantly replies, "I don't know."

 In the 1994 miniseries, Frannie was portrayed by Molly Ringwald.
 In the 2020 miniseries, she was portrayed by Odessa Young.